philjang/diy-api-mongoose/README.md

 | PUT | update | /blog/:id | update one blog post |
 | DELETE | delete | /blog/:id | delete one blog post |

+3. Although the above suggested theme for your **API** is **blogs**, if you would like make an API with a different theme you may do so.
+However, your API must include the five routes listed above if you choose to theme your API differently.

 -------

 ## **Steps to Achieve**